The Mesabi compute cluster provides hardware resources for running a wide variety of jobs

 The name Mesabi was selected by MSI staff from over 140 suggestions from MSI users and others at the U of M. The Mesabi Range is the largest of the four major iron deposits in northern Minnesota that collectively make up the area known as the Iron Range.
 It is the chief deposit of iron ore in the U.S. The name comes from an Ojibwe word meaning “immense mountain.”
 The name reflects Minnesota’s cultural heritage and natural resources and ties in to an informal term for supercomputers, “Big Iron.”

 Mesabi features a heterogenous architecture designed to a diversity of job types.
 You can schedule one or many 24-core nodes as a parallel threaded or MPI job, or request a single processor on a single node for many days.
-Depending on the queue, your job may have full control of a node or share nodes with other jobs.
-Other queues provide access to specialized hardware such as high-memory nodes (up to 1 TB of RAM) and K40 GPUs.
+Depending on the partition, your job may have full control of a node or share nodes with other jobs.
+Other partitions provide access to specialized hardware such as high-memory nodes (up to 1 TB of RAM) and K40 GPUs.

-See also the documentation for job queues.
+See also the documentation for job partitions.